livz/livz.github.io/_posts/2016-03-02-binary-master-lieutenant-3.md

 ## 1 - Vulnerability

-Although having this blacklist might sound like a good idea (definitely better than nothing), in practice most of the times it is a bad idea to filter known-bad input from user.
-Attackers are usually very creative.
+Although having this blacklist might sound like a good idea (definitely better than nothing), in practice most of the times it is a bad idea to filter known-bad input from the user.
+Attackers can be very creative.

 ## 2 - Exploit
 So let's see what's the problem.
 We have two issues: